CyrusOne Building 4 Data Center, Phase 1

 Where most data centers of this size can take over a year to build, the Cyrus project was completed in just 107 days.
 In fact, Data Hall 1 was delivered to the tenant for beneficial occupancy a full month before project completion.
-This delivery speed is largely due to the Massively Modular® engineering approach, which uses a streamlined supply chain management and standardized design to generate and build pre-fabricated modular blocks.
+This delivery speed was largely due to the Massively Modular® engineering approach, which used a streamlined supply chain management and standardized design to generate and build pre-fabricated modular blocks.
 Finally, the Massively Modular® design, along with coordination efforts between the subcontractors and commissioning agents, allowed the project to be commissioned in approximately two weeks.

-While waiting for the building permits, the DPR team worked extensively as Design-Assist partners with the concrete and steel subcontractors and designers to Value Engineer and maximize efficiency of erection sequences to expedite project delivery.
+While waiting for the building permits, the DPR team worked extensively as Design-Assist partners with the concrete and steel subcontractors and designers to value engineer and maximize efficiency of erection sequences to expedite project delivery.
 This fast track project schedule started with partial permits for site and grading.
 As the project progressed, the team worked with multiple cranes for the steel and concrete panel erection, manned by multiple shifts.
 Additional site challenges included a 100-year storm that the project team skillfully managed to prevent delays in construction.